 - If a conflict arises between a teacher and a student, a conference will be arranged with the teacher, student, and parent(s).
 The principal of the school must be informed prior to this contact.
 Every effort must be made to resolve the issue at this level. - The next level of appeal is to involve a vice-principal or dean of students, if applicable.
 A conference will be held with the parties listed previously. - The final appeal at the local level is to the principal.
-In parish schools the principal will consult with the pastor who may be invited to a conference with all parties if she/he or the family so desire.
-Every effort should be made at this level to be sure that all parties are able to present their cases. - After consultation with the pastor, it is the responsibility of the principal to render the final decision. - In the event that irreconcilable differences remain, an appeal may be made to the Catholic School Department through the Regional Director only when all steps above have been followed.
+In parish schools the principal will consult with the pastor who may be invited to a conference with all parties if he or the family so desire.
+Every effort should be made at this level to be sure that all parties are able to present their cases. - Such conferences to resolve conflict may only be attended by appropriate school personnel and by parties involved directly in the conflict.
+The conference may not take place if other visitors or legal counsel are present. - After consultation with the pastor, it is the responsibility of the principal to render the final decision. - In the event that irreconcilable differences remain, an appeal may be made to the Catholic School Department through the Regional Director only when all steps above have been followed.
 The Catholic School Department will address the appeal according to its procedures in effect at that time, which will be provided to all those involved in the appeal. - Local advisory commissions (or School Boards) and parent organizations are NOT part of this appeal process. - Should it become obvious that a parent is unable or unwilling to support the philosophy and policies of the school and/or the implementation of its philosophy and policies, the principal will recommend/require that the parent transfer his child/children to another school. - In any instance of a dispute between parents (such as over custody of children enrolled at the school), the school will make every effort to remain neutral, and the parents involved in the dispute must make every effort to resolve the dispute between themselves, and to keep it away from the school environment.
 Individual parents are prohibited from directing any requests to the school or staff members for information or assistance that is designed or calculated to give that parent an advantage in his or her dispute with the other parent.